Reutlingen railway station

-Reutlingen railway station is a railway station in the Swiss canton of Zurich and city of Winterthur.
+Reutlingen is a railway station in the city of Winterthur in the canton of Zurich, Switzerland.
 It takes its name from that city's Reutlingen quarter, in which it is situated.
 The station is located on the Winterthur to Etzwilen line.
+It is one of ten railway stations in the city of Winterthur (fare zone 120 of ZVV), the others being: Oberwinterthur, Sennhof-Kyburg, Winterthur, Winterthur Grüze, Winterthur Hegi, Winterthur Seen, Winterthur Töss, Winterthur Wallrüti, and Winterthur Wülflingen.

+Services

-It is an intermediate stop on Zurich S-Bahn service S11, which links Aarau and Seuzach, and S29, which links Winterthur and Stein am Rhein.
+The station is an intermediate stop on Zurich S-Bahn services S11, which links Aarau and Seuzach via Zurich, and the S29, which links Winterthur and Stein am Rhein.